abbayosua/lorem-ipsum-generator/readme.md

 # Creator: Abba Yosua

 This is my readme file for my GitHub repository.
-You can find my repository [here](https://github.com/abbayosua).
+You can find my repositories [here](https://github.com/abbayosua).

 ## Lorem Ipsum Generator
+### No backend at all, only Javascript

 This repository contains a web application that generates Lorem Ipsum text based on the user's preferences for number of words, sentences, or characters.